Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/README.md

 // Code snippet below shows getting a default Type using Id
 // The default type Id can be obtained programmatically by using the ModelSettings client.

+TimeSeriesInsightsModelSettings modelSettingsClient = client.GetModelSettingsClient();
-TimeSeriesModelSettings modelSettings = await client.ModelSettings.GetAsync();
+TimeSeriesModelSettings modelSettings = await modelSettingsClient.GetAsync();
 Response<TimeSeriesTypeOperationResult[]> getTypeByIdResults = await client
     .Types
     .GetByIdAsync(new string[] { modelSettings.DefaultTypeId });